Facebook users to see, control personal data taken from other websites

-(Reuters) - Facebook Inc (FB.O) said on Tuesday it is tweaking its policies to allow users to see and control the data that other websites and apps share with the social network in aid of better targeting advertising.
+Aug 20 (Reuters) - Facebook Inc said on Tuesday it is tweaking its policies to allow users to see and control the data that other websites and apps share with the social network in aid of better targetting advertising.

 The company defines the system for users directly controlling such data, for example where a clothing website shares information with Facebook on browsing activity of a user, as “Off-Facebook Activity”.

-“We are starting by gradually making Off-Facebook Activity available to people in Ireland, South Korea and Spain,” Facebook executives said in a blog post.
+"We are starting by gradually making Off-Facebook Activity available to people in Ireland, South Korea and Spain," Facebook executives said in a blog post here.
+(Reporting by Arjun Panchadar in Bengaluru; editing by Patrick Graham)